Kaleidoscope-Inc/blueprint-configurator/azure/kscope_crawl/README.md

 ## Overview

 The script sets up an Azure storage account, container, and queue, and enables diagnostic logging and metrics for the storage account.
-It also creates an Azure AD application with a display name of "kaleidoscope-blueprint" and assigns an owner based on the `object_id` of the current client configuration.
+It also creates an Azure AD application with a display name of `kaleidoscope-blueprint` and assigns an owner based on the `object_id` of the current client configuration.
 It specifies a required resource access to a specific scope.
 The script provides outputs to retrieve information about the created resources.

 ### Permissions required in Azure AD
 Please make sure that you have the 'Application Administrator' or 'Global Administrator' role in Azure Active Directory.
 Otherwise, the script will have insufficient privileges to update the Azure AD service principal with the specified object ID.